 $ git init Initialized empty Git repository in /Users/staff/Desktop/hello-world/.git/

-ls.
-To see hidden files, we have to add a modifier to our
+If we want to see hidden files in the terminal, we need to add a modifier to our

 $ ls -a .git